ky27100/Functional-Light-JS/manuscript/ch5.md

 But what can you do if you have an impure function where the refactoring is not as easy?

 You need to figure what kind of side causes/effects the function has.
-It may be that the side causes/effects come variously from :one:lexical free variables, :two:mutations-by-reference, or even :three:`this` binding.
+It may be that the side causes/effects come variously from :one: lexical free variables, :two: mutations-by-reference, or even :three: `this` binding.
 We'll look at approaches that address each of these scenarios.

 ### Containing Effects

-If the nature of the concerned side causes/effects is with :one:**exical free variables,** and you have the option to modify the surrounding code, you can encapsulate them using scope.
+If the nature of the concerned side causes/effects is with :one:** lexical free variables,** and you have the option to modify the surrounding code, you can encapsulate them using scope.

 Recall: